Currency and Cost in Kalkan, Turkey

 The Turkish currency and what you can expect to pay

 The currency used is the 'Turkish Lira' written as; 1TL.
 Smaller change is known as "Kurus", pronounced 'Kuurush'.
 Turkish Lira notes start from 5TL and go up to 200TL.
-The exchange rate for Turkish Lira to the pound is currently favourable for UK visitors and 2014 rates averaged around 3.5 to the british pound.
+The exchange rate for Turkish Lira to the pound is currently highly favourable for UK visitors and 2018 rates averaged around 6.3TL to the british pound.
 The rate is typically around 2.5TL to the pound.

 When the Post Office and the Banks are closed, you will be able to exchange cash at several shops in the Old Town which display their daily rates on a board outside.
 They tend to open very long hours, often until after midnight, 7 days a week during the holiday season (May to October) and offer competitive rates.

 Traveller's cheques are not widely accepted in Turkey.

 Normal opening hours 09:00 - 17:00 week days.

 Closed 1 hour for lunch from 12:00 or 12:30

 All banks named below are situated on the same main road which goes uphill from town above the two roundabouts;